 Short answer: Do get one as soon as you can!
 E-books are easier to carry with you everywhere you go and usually cost much less than comparable print books (if one even exists for a book you really want to read!)

 Longer answer: If getting an e-reader of your very own isn’t possible right now…no problem!
-You can still buy books in Kindle format from any of the Amazon sites around the world or in the EPUB format from BarnesandNoble.com, Kobo, and other great online retailers, and read them on your computer with either a Cloud reader or with free Kindle or Nook software you can download from their sites.
-Or the iTunes bookstore has a great selection of e-titles for your iPad.
+You can still buy books in Kindle format from any of the Amazon sites around the world or in the EPUB format from BarnesandNoble.com, Kobo, Smashwords, and other great online retailers, and read them on your computer with Amazon’s Cloud reader, as a PDF, or with free Kindle or Nook software you can download from their sites.
+The iTunes bookstore has a great selection of e-titles for your iPad!

 But whatever you do…be smart…Read a Book today!